daleao/sdv/Core/README.md

 This is the core mod which provides shared functionality required by other DaLion mods.

 By itself, this mod carries the following non-controversial features:
-- **Improved Hoppers:** Adds the ability for Hoppers to pull items back out from machines, allowing them to fully automate a single machine at a time and transforming them from completely useless into a more balanced version of [Automate](https://www.nexusmods.com/stardewvalley/mods/1063)﻿.
+- **Improved Hoppers:** Adds the ability for Hoppers to pull items back out from machines, allowing them to fully automate a single machine at a time and transforming them from completely useless into a more balanced version of [Automate](https://www.nexusmods.com/stardewvalley/mods/1063).
-- **Colored Slime Balls:** Causes Slime Balls to take on the color of the Slimes which produced them, and adds regular color-based Slime drops﻿ to Slime Ball loot tables.
+- **Colored Slime Balls:** Causes Slime Balls to take on the color of the Slimes which produced them, and adds regular color-based Slime drops to Slime Ball loot tables.

 The features above should've been part of the vanilla game all along, and are required functionality for mods like [Walk Of Life](../Professions) and therefore are not-configurable and non-negotiable.